 Growing Eggplant Indoors Using Soil

 Eggplants do well in moist soil conditions.
-If the soil dries out completely the roots will die back and it will be tough for the plant to recover.
-At the same time, however, if the roots are exposed to standing water for too long, they can rot.
+If the soil dries out completely, the roots will die back, making it tough for the plant to recover.
+At the same time, if the roots are exposed to standing water for too long, they can rot.

 Growing Eggplant Indoors Using Hydroponics

 Yes, eggplants can be grown using hydroponic systems.
-However, keep in mind that they take longer to harvest compared to herbs as we harvest their fruits instead of their leaves, and these won’t show until after 80-90 days.
+However, they take longer to harvest compared to herbs, as we harvest their fruits instead of their leaves, and these won’t show until after 80-90 days.

 Equipment Needed for Growing Eggplant Indoors Using Soil